curiousest/curiousest.github.io/_posts/2020-01-31-fitness-noob.md

 Regardless of your goals, diet is the most important topic to focus effort on.
 Exercise is second.
 You will have to spend time learning and building habits in both topics - focusing on one and not the other will slow your progress.

 First, establish these habits and execute for a few months.
-That journey will teach you enough to figure out *what next?*.
+That journey will teach you enough to figure out, *'what next'?*

 ### Diet habits